xirothedev/webdevstudios/apps/web/docs/feature-seo.md

 - ✅ Organization Schema
 - ✅ WebSite Schema
-- ✅ Breadcrumb Schema (có thể thêm cho từng trang)
+- ✅ Breadcrumb Schema (can be added for each page)
-- ✅ Page Schema (có thể thêm cho từng trang)
+- ✅ Page Schema (can be added for each page)

 ### 5. Technical SEO